tablebook/tablebook/README.md

 1. [Node](https://nodejs.org/en) 20.x is required
 2. Run `npm install` on both directories: `/client` and `/server`
 3. Setup the environment
-  a.
-See `.env.template` for reference.
+  - See `.env.template` for reference.
-  b.
-The `docker-compose.dev.yml` on reposity root level can be used for running the database locally.
+  - The `docker-compose.dev.yml` on reposity root level can be used for running the database locally.
 Connectionstring would then be something like this: `mongodb://localhost:27017/tablebook_dev` the last part is the name of the database and can be chosen freely.
 4. Build the client if you want the server to serve the client files from the URL root
 5. Run the server with...
-  a. `npm start` for production
+  - `npm start` for production
-  b. `npm run dev` for development (hot reload)
+  - `npm run dev` for development (hot reload)
-  c. `npm test` for running tests
+  - `npm test` for running tests

 ### API Documentation